Image Segmentation and Classification of E-waste for Training Robots for Waste Segregation: Methodology

 \subsection{Dataset}

-The internal components of a mouse and charger were unsoldered.
+To create the dataset, some electronic devices were taken, like a mouse and a charger, their outer casing was removed, and the individual components inside were unsoldered.
+This simulates what happens after the electronic items have been crushed.
 100 images of the individual components in all possible orientations were captured.
-A 22 second video was recorded of all the components placed near each other in a straight line to simulate the view from the belt drive in the recycling facility.
+A 22-second video was recorded of all the components placed near each other in a straight line to simulate the view from the belt drive in the recycling facility.
 This video was then sampled at 60 FPS to add images of individual frames to the dataset.
 An additional 100 images of these components were added from the internet to increase diversity in the dataset.
-This gave a total of 643 images.

-Next, the images were annotated using an online tool and each individual type of component was assigned a category.

-Pre-processing included applying Auto-Orient which ensures there is no misalignment.
+Pre-processing included applying Auto-Orient, which ensures there is no misalignment.
 The images were divided into 2x2 tiles to make sure small components and details were captured.

-Data augmentation involved horizontal and vertical flipping as well as rotation by 90 degrees and adding 0.1\% noise perturbations to pixels to simulate camera quality.
+Data augmentation involved horizontal and vertical flipping, as well as rotation by 90 degrees, and adding 0.1\% noise perturbations to pixels to simulate camera quality.